Linking Souls to Humans: Blockchain Accounts with Credible Anonymity for Web 3.0 Decentralized Identity: Introduction

-\item[$\blacksquare$] Centralized identities are created by users but managed by application providers.
-Users must register at the different providers to create their identities before logging into the different applications.
-Each application provider independently maintains the data and information associated with the users.
-Disadvantages of centralized identities include {\em complexity}: a user has to maintain and manage multiple identities; and {\em data-leak vulnerabilities} in the multitude of applications.

-\item[$\blacksquare$] Alliance identities are created by users but managed by one or more large application providers.
-After obtaining authorization from these large application providers, the identity can be used to log into other applications without registering with the other service providers.
-For example, users can use their Google accounts to log into many other Internet applications.
-A disadvantage of alliance identity is {\em data hegemony}: user data are in the hands of a few large application providers.
-Alliance identity systems could also be vulnerable to data leaks, e.g., the Facebook user data breach in April 2021.

-\item[$\blacksquare$] Decentralized identities are created and managed by users and are thus {\em self-sovereign}.
+Digital identity is the basis for users to manage their digital assets and interact with other users in the digital world \cite{windley2005digital}.
+The development of digital identity has gone through three stages: centralized identity, alliance identity, and decentralized identity.
+Centralized identities are created by users but managed by application providers.
+One user has to endure the {\em complexity} of managing multiple identities and {\em data-leak vulnerabilities} in the multitude of applications; Alliance identities are created by users but managed by one or more large application providers.
+After obtaining authorization from these large application providers, the identity can be used to log into other applications without registering with the other service providers. user data are in the hands of a few large application providers, which will lead to the {\em data hegemony}; Decentralized identities are created and managed by users and are thus {\em self-sovereign}.
 Users maintain their identity information and, when necessary, present a self-generated proof to each application for identity confirmation.
-Blockchain is generally the underlying support infrastructure for decentralized identities.
-For example, blockchain can be treated as a trusted third party to ensure the integrity and correctness of identity information.
+It is also widely taken that centralized identity, alliance identity, and decentralized identity correspond to the three eras of the Internet, i.e., Web 1.0, Web 2.0, and Web 3.0.

+What makes Web 3.0 a revolutionary transformation is that users hold their data sovereignty, and the data is not appropriated by application providers, as in Web 1.0 and Web 2.0.
+A decentralized identity system with users’ self-sovereign digital identities is paramount to Web 3.0.
+Currently, the blockchain account system serves as an archetype for a Web 3.0 decentralized identity system \cite{wang2023account}.